Can you say, “Open-minded skepticism?”

 Abhinavagupta, a great non-dual Tantrik master said, “Discernment is the highest practice of yoga and the only one that directly leads to liberation.”

 HEART – Does the teaching come from a place of unconditional love and compassion?
 Does it recognize the unity of all life, including all who are not involved in the teaching?
 Is the teaching about students waking up to their true nature?…..
 Or is it about how enlightened and cool the teacher is?
 It is so important to be clear about this!
 Where is the focus?
 If the teaching keeps coming back to the teacher and their enlightenment story, go far, far away!
-Watch for affectations such as name changes, exotic clothing, and exotic claims.
+Watch out for affectations such as name changes, exotic clothing, and exotic claims.
 “I am an avatar of light!
 And you are so graced to be in my presence!”

 It is wise to wonder why a person who claims to be free from all false identity would change their name to a more sellable and exotic one?
 What is their true underlying motivation in doing that?
 Could it be that they are branding their teaching for better sales?
 Just asking.

 HARA – Always check out a teacher with your gut, because its in your gut that you’ll know they are nuts.
 For me, no matter how charming, knowledgeable or charismatic a teacher is, no matter how many books or followers s/he may have, it has always been my gut that lets me know something is wrong.
 And time has always proven me right.
+My hara’s deep intuition knows what is really going on before my heart feels it or my conscious awareness sees it.

 Does the teacher walk their talk?

 A true teacher knows you already have what you are seeking.
 They will just keep pointing it out to you until you see it.
 They will not take themselves or their organization too seriously nor will their teaching be intense, intellectual and elaborate.
 And be aware!
 Most religions and spiritual teachings are pyramid schemes.
-You will always another hoop to jump through.
+You will always have another hoop to jump through.

 As ‘Sailor’ Bob Adamson says, “This is simplicity itself.”
 If this direct simplicity is not obvious in the teaching, you really want to question what the teacher is up to.